Offers of Admission

 Advanced Placement and International Baccalaureate

-Advanced Placement exam results of 4 or more may qualify for university credit to a maximum of 2.0 credits (four courses).
+Advanced Placement exam results of 4 or more may qualify for university credit to a maximum of 2 credits (4 courses).
 Official transcripts are required.

 Timing and Process for Admission Decisions

 Top 6 completed 4U/M (or equivalent courses), including subject requirements.
-Where six 4U/M courses are not available, completed 3U/M courses, including subject requirements, will be used.
+If 6 completed 4U/M courses are not available, completed 3U/M courses, including subject requirements, will be used.

 Top 6 completed or in-progress 4U/M courses, including subject requirements, will be used.